-Stachys byzantina, Lamb’s Ear, Woolly hedge-nettle, Stachys lanata, Stachys olympica, or Bear’s Ear, and Rabbit’s Ear in Ireland, is an evergreen (in milder climates) perennial with thick silvery leaves.
-They are from the Lamiaceae family of plants.
+Stachys byzantina, Lamb’s Ear, Woolly hedge-nettle, Stachys lanata, Stachys olympica, or Bear’s Ear, and Rabbit’s Ear in Ireland.
+It is an evergreen (in milder climates) perennial with thick silvery leaves.
+It is from the Lamiaceae family of plants.
 Stachys byzantina is native to Armenia and Iran.

 Stachys byzantina flowers in late spring and summer.
 The flower is rosy-purple colored and two-lipped.
 This is a good combination with its woolly, thick silvery, tongue-shaped leaves and stems.
 Flowers appear on stems that grow to almost 0.5m tall.
 The leaves are rather wrinkly.